cloudflare/terraform-provider-cloudflare/docs/resources/dlp_profile.md

 ### Required

 - `account_id` (String) The account identifier to target for the resource. **Modifying this attribute will force creation of a new resource.**
+- `allowed_match_count` (Number) Related DLP policies will trigger when the match count exceeds the number set.
 - `entry` (Block Set, Min: 1) List of entries to apply to the profile. (see [below for nested schema](#nestedblock--entry))
 - `name` (String) Name of the profile. **Modifying this attribute will force creation of a new resource.**
 - `type` (String) The type of the profile.
 Available values: `custom`, `predefined`. **Modifying this attribute will force creation of a new resource.**